kjaymiller/kjaymiller/content/Drafts/azure-python-static-sites.md

 > TLDR: Connect your repo to Azure Static Web Apps and use GitHub Actions to build your site via Python.

-Static Sites are a great way to provide a custom web experience with little overhead and extremely low costs.
-For personal sites, it allows you to focus on just creating content removing much of the serving portion of your site to your web host.
-Product and application developers also use static sites to scale, separating the app from the informational portion of the site.
-This allows allocation of resources to be directly mostly to the application experience, while still delivering information to your customers quickly.
+Modern Static Sites (popularly referred to as [JAMstack Apps](https://jamstack.org)) are a great way to provide a custom web experience with little overhead and extremely low costs.

-Furthermore, writing code to build your site is often seen as a way to continuously  develop your skills over time.

-I've been working on [my own static site generator][render-engine](SSG) for going on 5 years now.
+I've been working on [my own static site generator](https://render-engine.readthedocs.io/en/latest/) for going on 5 years now.
 It's developed a lot over time, but one thing is consistent.
-It's modern python.
+It's modern python!

-Many folks have used tools like [github pages](https://pages.github.com), [Netlify](https://netlify.com) or [Vercel]() to host simple sites for free, but many of those services have to provide al a carte services at a fee to stay profitable.
-Also, these are closed systems and don't expand to other services and tools that you may also use in a more professional capacity.
+Many folks have used tools like [github pages](https://pages.github.com), [Netlify](https://netlify.com) or [Vercel](https://vercel.com), since joining Microsoft, I wanted to learn more about how to make both static and dynamic sites using Python and [Azure](https://azure.microsoft.com/en-us/).

-This year [I joined the Microsoft Cloud Advocacy Team](https://twitter.com/kjaymiller/).
-In an effort to  1.) move away from Netlify which I was not happy using and 2.)
-Try out Azure products, I wanted to switch to Azure Static Web Apps.
+I decided to make the switch to [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview).

 > **Disclaimer**: I do get paid to advocate for Azure products.
-That said my ethical stance is to show how I did a thing and I'm sure with a little effort the process I settled on can be replicated to any service.
+That said my ethical stance is to show how I did a thing and not preach it.

-I first learned about Static Web Apps (SWA) in my first week when the team was celebrating one year of the product.
-By design, the plan was to serve javascript applications (and a few notable others like Blazor and Hugo) serving any dynamic content via Azure functions.
-Ultimately, you could use any site generator that outputs HTML.
+I first learned about Static Web Apps (SWA) in my first week when the team was [celebrating one year](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/learn-azure-static-web-apps-in-30daysofswa/ba-p/3354021) of the product.
+By design, the plan was to serve web applications by mixing HTML and optionally dynamic content via Azure functions.

+Python has fallen our of favor for building web apps, but as a Python developer, I prefer to use it for building my [personal web site](https://kjaymiller.com).
-## Setup Azure Static Web Apps
+## Setup Azure Static Web Apps (The VS Code way)
 You can setup Azure Static Web Apps with VS Code following the [Azure Static Web Apps Getting Started](https://docs.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=vanilla-javascript#install-azure-static-web-apps-extension).
-There is provides a few options and the closest for you is the vanilla JS route.
-You can skip the first repo as we already have our blog.
+There provides a few options for web frameworks and the closest for you will be the vanilla JS route.
+We'll skip the first couple steps since we're not using the demo repo (or Javascript).
 I don't want to re-hash the tutorial; here is a quick recap:

 1. Open your project's repo in VS Code
 2. Ensure that the Azure Extension is installed and you're logged in to your Azure account